markusdemedeiros/lucid/README.md

 Our Pro(ject/duct) is a music visualizer that processes a song with various transformations and creates a visualization of shapes/colors using it.

-- Mention doing it in a way that uses pure haskell functions can be written to make our code flexible.
-Haskell is good for this, because if we can write an interface that uses polymorphic types, the data reading, processing, rendering, and saving steps will be polymorphic.
+We hope to write this in a way that allows us to write simple and reusable pure functions to make our visualizations easy to write and flexible to extend.
+Using polymorphic types, we define an interface which makes the data reading, processing, rendering, and saving steps orthogonal problems which interoperate well with existing libries.

 Replace this with a pitch for your project and the problem it solves.
 This is your vision for what the project would like like as a complete product, ready for awesome action.
 (Yes, awesomeness seems to be a theme.)